Providence Christian College: Accreditation

-Providence Christian College is accredited by the WASC Senior College and University Commission.
-Their accreditation status is currently on probation.
+Providence Christian College was accredited by the WASC Senior College and University Commission (WSCUC).
+Its accreditation status is currently on probation.

-In 2004 PCC started the accreditation process and was granted permission to operate as a degree granting institution in the state of California on December 9, 2004, by the Bureau for Private Post-Secondary and Vocational Education (BPPVE).
-Immediately following approval by the BPPVE, Providence Christian College began the process of seeking eligibility by Western Association of Schools and Colleges (WASC).
-The college is also a member of IAPCHE: the International Association for the Promotion of Christian Higher Education.
+In 2004, the college began the accreditation process and was granted permission to operate as a degree-granting institution in California on December 9, 2004, by the Bureau for Private Postsecondary and Vocational Education (BPPVE).
+Following this approval, Providence Christian College initiated the process of seeking eligibility with the Western Association of Schools and Colleges (WASC).
+The college is also a member of the International Association for the Promotion of Christian Higher Education (IAPCHE).

 Facilities

-The primary building of the new campus in Old Town Pasadena is Witherspoon Hall.
-Originally built in 1928, the building served as the First Congregational Church of Pasadena (United Church of Christ) until the church sold the property in February 2018.
-Providence Christian College moved into that building in January 2019.
-Witherspoon Hall serves as the chapel, classroom space, and library for the college.
-The Pasadena New School of Cooking as well as the Fuller Theological Seminary refectory, both several blocks away serve as the cafeteria and food-service provider.
-The college has student housing located at Providence Village, a set of apartments north of Walnut Street on Oakland Avenue.
+The primary building of the new campus in Old Town Pasadena was Witherspoon Hall.
+Originally built in 1928, the building served as the First Congregational Church of Pasadena (UCC) until the church sold the property in February 2018.
+Providence Christian College moved into the building in January 2019.
+Witherspoon Hall served as the college's chapel, classroom space, and library.

+The Pasadena New School of Cooking and the refectory of Fuller Theological Seminary, both located several blocks away, served as the college's cafeteria and food-service providers.
+Providence Christian College also maintained student housing at Providence Village, a set of apartment buildings on Oakland Avenue north of Walnut Street.